2024 Stewardship Campaign: Upward, Outward, Forward

 Is the church asking members to increase their annual pledge?

-Yes.
-In order to maintain current staffing and programming levels in 2023, church members who are able to must increase their annual pledge.
+Yes, insofar as you are able.
+In order to maintain current staffing and programming levels in 2024, church members who are able to must increase their annual pledge.
 It is possible that some members may decrease their giving, depending on various circumstances.
 Those members who sense God’s call to increase their pledge will help the parish continue our mission to be a community of stability in unstable times.

 When I make a pledge, what will the money be used for?